Hands up if you love a good note book?

 Hands up who needs to make a note of something before they forget it?

-I’m guilty on all counts.
+I’m guilty on Both counts.

 Is it just me who gets the person in a meeting who tries to get their point across by saying the same thing 4 times in a row, each time with a different pitch of voice to see if it makes a difference and by the end of it you have written enough to make War and Peace look like an essay not a book.